Tangoe/Mobile-Procurement-API-Documentation/tutorials/orders/port_number/index.md

 * All required and optional order properties.
 Refer to the <a href="{{site.url}}/tutorials/properties">Obtaining Order Properties</a> page for steps how to identify the properties that are relevant for your order.
 Also, refer to this same page for instructions for <a href="{{site.url}}/tutorials/properties#choicePropertySubmittingOtherValue">submitting an "other/none of the above" value</a>.

 * Shipping information.
-Since port orders frequently require the delivery of a new device or SIM card, shipping information is usually required.
+Since port orders frequently require the delivery of a new device or SIM card, shipping information is usually required for users of most Tangoe source systems (but not the Rivermine source system).
 Refer to the <a href="{{site.url}}/tutorials/addresses">Formatting an Address</a> page for steps how to assemble the shipping components that are required for your order.

 Here is an example of what the fully-assembled request body JSON might look like: